 Symptoms associated with B vitamin deficiencies can be nonspecific, especially with mild to moderate deficiencies.
 Individuals often have multiple vitamin deficiencies, so they may also have a wide variety of symptoms.
 Common deficiency symptoms include a rash, dermatitis, red, swollen tongue, numbness, tingling or burning in the hands or feet, anemia, fatigue, and mental changes.

 B vitamin toxicity rarely occurs, usually when someone ingests much more than the recommended dose of supplements.
 High concentrations of a few of the B vitamins may affect the liver or nervous system.

 Also known as: Vitamin F, Aneurin, Thiamine diphosphate (TDP) – physiologically active form

-Role: B1 is a coenzyme that helps the body produce energy, is involved in glucose, amino acid, and alcohol metabolism, and is required for the proper functioning of the nervous system, heart, and muscles.
+Role: B1 is a coenzyme that helps the body produce energy, is involved in glucose, amino acid, lipid, and alcohol metabolism, and is required for the proper functioning of the nervous system, heart, and muscles.